matthew-murawski/fantasy-ranker/README.md

 # Fantasy Football Team Ranker

-A React + TypeScript web app that ranks fantasy football teams via head‑to‑head comparisons using a quicksort‑inspired engine to minimize comparisons.
+A React + TypeScript web app that ranks fantasy football teams via head‑to‑head comparisons using a Swiss System tournament algorithm to minimize comparisons.

 **What it does**
 - Loads an Excel of league rosters